carrenD/Medical-Cross-Modality-Domain-Adaptation/README.md

 ct_val_tfs: validation slices from 2 cases, 600 slices each.
 1200 slices in total. <br>
 mr_train_tfs: training slices from 16 cases, 600 slices each, 9600 slices in total. <br>
 mr_val:tfs: validation slices from 4 cases, 600 slices each, 2400 slices in total. <br>
-_Since we are doing MR to CT, we don't need a real MR testing set_ <br>
+_Since we are doing MR to CT adaptation, we don't need a real MR testing set_ <br>

 For the ease of training, after data augmentation, training samples are expected to be written into `tfrecord` with the following format:
 ```python